 Pixel Tears (Camden People’s Theatre & The Ugly Duck)

 Alongside her solo work, Lambert has performed extensively as one half of performance duo Cheap Thrills with Noemi Gunea.
-Their practice combines economics, pop music and dance, and has been presented in gallery and institutional contexts including The Pleasance, Royal Academy of Arts, Camden People’s Theatre, Battersea Arts Centre, Arebyte Gallery and the British Museum.
+Their practice combines economics, pop music and dance, and has been presented in gallery and institutional contexts including The Pleasance, Royal Academy of Arts, British Library, Battersea Arts Centre, Arebyte Gallery and the British Museum.